Combine fine motor skills, math, and play with these Giraffe Play Dough Mats!

 These mats are perfect with a Wild Animals unit.

 Giraffe Play Dough Mats

 These mats are easy prep — they can be slipped into clear page protectors and hooked together with metal binder rings.
 Then just add them to your play dough area.
 You can laminate them if you prefer.

 The top of each mat says “Give the giraffe [#] leaves to eat.”
 Children will identify the numeral, and count out that amount of leaves to place on the tree for the giraffe.

 To use these as play dough math mats have children create the leaves with bits of green play dough to place on the mat.

 As an alternative to play dough, you can also use green flat floral marbles for leaves or cut out simple leaf shapes from green craft foam.
 Or, you could spray paint lima beans green.
 I also have in my collection of manipulatives, a set of green plastic leaves that came with a bag of colored Fall leaves.
-I bought those at Michaels during the Fall.
+I bought those at a craft store during the Fall.

 I also made a mat that does not have a number, but simply says “Feed the giraffe some leaves.”
 This mat is for toddlers who are not ready for counting yet, but need to practice fine motor skills with play dough.

 You can also use this mat for higher numbers, such as 11-20.

 Click to Download the Giraffe Play Dough Mats: